Jump to section

 There is a chance that a broken bone, contingent on the type and severity, could be life threatening.
 If the bone is impacting an organ or causing a part of the body to bleed, complications could quickly develop.
 The types of broken bones can be classified in a few ways.

 A break in a dog’s leg can occur when you least expect it.
 Your dog will be in pain and may be feeling very anxious and frightened.
-Remain calm as you prepare for the trip to the clinic so as not to upset or excite your dog, which could result in making the break worse.
+Remain calm as you prepare for the trip to the clinic so as not to upset or excite your dog, which could result in making the situation worse.

 Transport your dog as carefully as possible to the clinic.
 If the leg break is the result of a vehicular accident, be aware that your pet could have internal injuries.
 If another family member is at home, have them accompany you, so there is an extra person available in the seat beside your dog, to provide comfort and to keep him from trying to move.
 Depending on the type of break, you may choose to fashion a splint of sorts to keep the break still.
 Do not attempt to correct the position of the limb.